 While much of this is preventable, several local and national initiatives have been launched to help alleviate the burden of cardiovascular disease.
 Local health departments (LHDs) play a critical role in identifying local-level strategies to advance policy, systems, and environmental changes to reduce the risk factors for cardiovascular disease, as well as reduce health disparities through community and health system interventions.

-NACCHO is a member of the national Million Hearts® Collaborative, a group with a goal to prevent one million heart attacks and strokes by 2017.
-NACCHO helps local health departments identify information and resources to advance local practice and educate the public on the importance of preventing heart attack and stroke in the United States.
+NACCHO supports local health departments identify evidence-based prevention strategies, information and resources to advance local practice and to educate the public on the importance of preventing heart attack and stroke in the United States.

 The following organizations have collaborated with NACCHO to prevent cardiovascular disease in communities throughout the United States.

 Advancing Health Equity in Cardiovascular Disease Prevention Efforts

 |Download PDF||Franklin County Public Health and the American Heart Association Stories from the Field||July 2022|

 |Download PDF||Ross County Health District Stories from the Field||July 2022|

 |Download PDF||Unlimited Potential Stories from the Field||July 2022|